 CAT plan should be prepared for directly draining catchment, draining into the reservoir or free draining catchment area in case there are existing/proposed projects in upstream; and

 The catchment area should be delineated into smaller hydrological units like sub-watersheds.
-Sub-watershed delineation and their coding should be as per the methodology given in the Watershed Atlas of India prepared by the Soil and Land Use Survey of India (SLUSI).
+Sub-watershed delineation and their coding should be as per the methodology given in the watershed atlas of India prepared by the Soil and Land Use Survey of India (SLUSI).

 Estimation of soil loss should be made using revised universal soil loss equation (RUSLE) or composite erosion intensity mapping.
 Both the models use, integration of different data types such as soil, land use/land cover, slope, aspects, rainfall intensity and current management practices which could be derived from various data sources.

 Based on the extent of soil loss, the area should be demarcated into different erosion intensity categories.
-Erosion intensity categories comprise of soil loss range in terms of tons/ha/annum i.e. negligible (< 1), slight (1-5), very low (5-10), low (10-20), moderate (20-40), severe (40-80) and very severe (> 80);
+Erosion intensity categories comprise of soil loss range in terms of tons/ha/annum that is, negligible (< 1), slight (1 to 5), very low (5 to 10), low (10 to 20), moderate (20 to 40), severe (40 to 80) and very severe (> 80);

 Prioritization of hydrological units should be carried out using silt yield index (SYI) method conceptualized by Soil and Land Use Survey of India (SLUSI) for prioritization of delineated hydrological units;

-Identification of treatable areas should be done using Soil loss vulnerable areas under severe and very severe erosion intensity categories.
+Identification of treatable areas should be done using soil loss vulnerable areas under severe and very severe erosion intensity categories.
 Treatment measures shall comprise biological measures and/or engineering/bio-engineering measures, or a combination of both;

 Micro plan with justification for adapting a particular soil conservation measure, both engineering and biological on consideration of land use, slope, soil type etc;

-In order to ensure the efficacy of CAT plan, apart from biological and engineering measures other provisions should be included in CAT plan such as administrative charges with a budgetary provision @ minimum 5% of cost, micro planning for marking of spatial location of specific treatment to be carried out in the study area with a budgetary provision for micro-planning @ minimum 2% of cost, monitoring & evaluation with a budgetary provision @ minimum 3% of cost and contingencies @ minimum 10% of cost required for implementing treatment measures;
+In order to ensure the efficacy of CAT plan, apart from biological and engineering measures other provisions should be included in CAT plan such as administrative charges with a budgetary provision @ minimum 5 percent of cost, micro planning for marking of spatial location of specific treatment to be carried out in the study area with a budgetary provision for micro-planning @ minimum 2 percent of cost, monitoring and evaluation with a budgetary provision @ minimum 3 percent of cost and contingencies @ minimum 10 percent of cost required for implementing treatment measures;

-CAT plan shall contain total costing and physical and financial phasing including Phasing for a period of a maximum of 10 years but should be in synchronization with the completion of project construction; and
+CAT plan shall contain total costing and physical and financial phasing including phasing for a period of a maximum of 10 years but should be in synchronization with the completion of project construction; and

 Command area development (CAD) plan giving details of the implementation schedule.